5 Segmentation

 # paste(sum(is.na(demo_data[,x])),names(demo_data[x])))

-# A best practice is to use apply functions in R when possible
+# A best practice is to funcionalize in R when possible

-About four-thousand entries are missing for each attribute.
-Since we know these could overlap, it may not be a great idea to delete all these rows.
+It looks like about four-thousand entries are missing for each attribute.
+Since we know that these could overlap it may not be a great idea to simply delete all of these rows.
 How many rows have some missing data?
-We can use the complete cases function to determine how many rows represent complete cases.
+We can use the complete cases function to determine how many rows are complete.

 #-----------------------------------------------------------------